confluentinc/cp-docker-images/docs/quickstart.rst

 All of the subsequent commands should be run from that terminal window to ensure proper access to the running Docker host.
 To execute Docker commands from a new terminal window, simply execute the ``eval $(docker-machine env confluent)`` first.

-Zookeeper
+ZooKeeper
 +++++++++++++++++

-Start Zookeeper.
+Start ZooKeeper.
 You'll need to keep this service running throughout, so use a dedicated terminal window if you plan to launch the image in the foreground.

   .. sourcecode:: bash